Myoglobin blood testSerum myoglobin

-Blood (serum) myoglobin is a test that measures the amount of myoglobin in the blood.
+The myoglobin blood test measures the level of the protein myoglobin in the blood.

 Myoglobin is a protein in heart and skeletal muscles.
-When you exercise, your muscles use up any available oxygen.
-Myoglobin has oxygen attached to it, which provides extra oxygen for the muscles to keep at a high level of activity for a longer period of time.
+When you exercise, your muscles use up available oxygen.
+Myoglobin has oxygen attached to it, which provides extra oxygen for the muscles to keep at a high level of activity for a longer period.

-When muscle is damaged, myoglobin is released into the bloodstream.
-The kidneys help remove myoglobin from the body into the urine.
-In large amounts, myoglobin can damage the kidneys.
+When muscle is damaged, myoglobin in muscle cells is released into the bloodstream.
+The kidneys help remove myoglobin from the blood into the urine.
+When the level of myoglobin is too high, it can damage the kidneys.

 - Heart attack